We love Ghost! Oh, not the scary ones... but the one, that has become an awesome alternative to WordPress. If you are not up to speed on

 feedbacking (if that was a word, it would mean >

-Subscribe now to stay tuned for our latest articles on Ghost and many other technologies.
+we would love to hear your feedback)!
 Also, if you have any hosting or design requirements, check out our services or contact us at email@example.com.